Jakubzik/rremind/README.md

     A range of two integers (e.g. -1..2) to list all appointments between yesterday and the day of tomorrow (inclusive)

+    A date in ISO or German date format;

     'when' followed by a search term;

+    'when_was' followed by a search term (to look through the archive);

     'check' to check if all .rem-filed can be interpreted